Ebyington/Prework-study-guide/README.md

 # Prework-study-guide

-## a study guide for course prework
+## A study guide for course prework

 This guide was made to introduce the ideas of HTML, CSS, JavaScript, and GIT tools.
 It also contains notes on these subjects to study from.